ProjectPODER/TowerBuilder_EN/docs/C1/Seccion4.md

 ### Changing the order of items on the main menu

-Since TowerBuilder adds items to the main menu in alphabetical order, a custom order can be achieved by editing the numbers at the start of each file name.
+Since TowerBuilder adds items to the main menu in alphabetical order, a custom order can be achieved by editing the numbers at the start of each file's name.

 This is the default order: